Victimology: Victim of a crime

 In criminology and criminal law, a victim of a crime is an identifiable person who has been harmed individually and directly by the perpetrator, rather than by society as a whole.
-However, this may not always be the case, as with victims of white-collar crime, who may not be clearly identifiable or directly linked to crime against a particular individual.
+However, this may not always be the case, as with victims of white collar crime, who may not be clearly identifiable or directly linked to a crime against a particular individual.
 Victims of white-collar crime are often denied their status as victims by the social construction of the concept.

 The Supreme Court of the United States first recognized the rights of crime victims to make a victim impact statement during the sentencing phase of a criminal trial in the case of Payne v.
-Tennessee.
+Tennessee (1991).

 A victim impact panel, which usually follows the victim impact statement, is a form of community-based or restorative justice in which the crime victims (or relatives and friends of deceased crime victims) meet with the defendant after conviction to tell the convict about how the criminal activity affected them, in the hope of rehabilitation or deterrence.

 Theories

-Richard Quinney has argued "the victim" is a social construct because in order for a person to be labeled a victim, some societal agreement needs to exist.
+Richard Quinney has argued that "the victim" is a social construct because, for a person to be labeled a victim, some form of societal agreement must exist.
 Societal power dynamics affect collective perceptions of victimization.
-Nils Christie classifies "ideal victims" as those most likely to obtain “the complete and legitimate status of being a victim” when harmed.
+Nils Christie classifies "ideal victims" as those most likely to obtain "the complete and legitimate status of being a victim" when harmed.
 Christie writes that this is most likely to occur when the victim is perceived as weak, was participating in a reputable activity, not seen as accountable for playing a part in their victimization, and the offender is large and evil and not known to the victim.

 Consequences of crimes

-Emotional distress as the result of crime is a recurring theme for all victims of crime.
+Emotional distress as a result of crime is a recurring theme for all victims of crime.
 The most common problems, affecting three-quarters of victims, were psychological problems, including fear, anxiety, nervousness, self-blame, anger, shame, and difficulty sleeping.
 These problems often result in the development of chronic post-traumatic stress disorder (PTSD).
 Post-crime distress is also linked to pre-existing emotional problems and sociodemographic variables.
-This has been known to become a leading case of the elderly being more adversely affected.
+This has been known to become a leading case of older people being more adversely affected.

 Victims may experience the following psychological reactions: